airalcorn2/baller2vec/README.md

 ### Animating a sequence

-1) If you don't have a display hooked up to your GPU server, you'll need to first clone the repository to your local machine and retrieve certain files from the remote server:
+1) If you don't have a display hooked up to your GPU machine, you'll need to first clone the repository to your local machine and retrieve certain files from the remote server:

 ```bash
 # From your local machine.